rcrowther/django-static_models/README.md

     # original URL for dynamic pages
     #path('page/<slug:slug>/',  PageDetailView.as_view(), name='page-detail'),

 Now links between pages work.
-And reverse URLs.
+So reverse URLs.
 But you will need to set up a URL path for every model you generate static files from.

 ### Static definition, in the View, of path_root